Golden Retrievers: The Family-Friendly Breed of Dog

-As with any pedigree or cross-breed, it’s always a good idea to have a dog insurance policy in place to help with unexpected vet fees.
+It’s always a good idea to have a Golden Retriever insurance policy in place to help with unexpected vet fees.

 If you’re introducing a Golden Retriever puppy to your home, why not take a look at our four weeks’ free WalkawayCover* created especially for new pups aged 8 weeks to one year?